Last updated: October 17th, 2023

 - Easy to hide straps or wheels when converting it

-- Area for clothes with compression straps to keep them compact and in place
+- Area for clothes and bulkier items in the back

 - Padded backpack straps